Santosha संतोष

 Sutra 2.42 saṃtoṣātanuttamassukhalābhaḥ

-In the depths of our hearts, there is a restless longing—a yearning for fulfillment, for meaning, for a profound sense of safety and contentment that transcends the fleeting pleasures, fickle external validations, and constant burden to accomplish in this insatiable world.
+For many of us, there exists a yearning for fulfillment, for meaning, for a profound sense of safety and contentment that transcends the fleeting pleasures, fickle external validations, and constant burden to accomplish in this insatiable world.
 It’s a thirst that seems unquenchable, and yet, in certain moments of profound spiritual connection, this hunger is momentarily suspended.
-We are reminded that everything is more than okay, and through the corridors of our souls, the spirit within beckons ourselves to embark on a sacred journey—of Santosha.
+We are reminded that everything is more than okay, and through the corridors of our souls, the spirit within beckons ourselves to embark on a spiritual journey—of Santosha.

 Santosha, often translated as contentment from Sanskrit, is not a passive resignation to the circumstances of our lives.
 Contentment is not a state of indifference, dulling of our desires, or detachment from feeling.
 Rather, the practice of Santosha invites us into a vibrant engagement with life, an expansion of our hearts that embraces both gladness and sorrow, the triumphs and disappointments.